-If your child restraint does not have the LATCH system, you will be using the safety belt to secure the child restraint in this position.
+If the child restraint does not have the LATCH system, you will be using the safety belt to secure the child restraint in this position.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-If you need to install more than one child restraint in the rear seat, be sure to read Where to Put the Restraint on page 1-38.
+If more than one child restraint needs to be installed in the rear seat, be sure to read Where to Put the Restraint on page 1-37.